 GERRY CARVER – PROJECT FOUNDER AND EDITOR

 After Loughborough and teaching, Gerry managed the converted Carlisle Sports Centre from 1973 then moved to Crowtree Leisure Centre in 1977.
 He was also a member of the ARM National Executive and Editor of ARM News for 6 years.
 In 1982 he joined Arun DC as Deputy, then Chief Leisure & Tourism Officer.
-In 1987 he moved into consultancy, leading sports, leisure and tourism projects across the UK and Europe.
+In 1987 he moved into consultancy, founding L&R International and leading sports, leisure and tourism projects across the UK and Europe.
 He undertook projects for the European Commission in Bulgaria, Slovakia, Poland and the Middle East.
 Consultancy until 2013 embraced many centres, including The Oceadium (Brussels), the Paris sports centres; and, from planning to opening, the Harlow Leisurezone and the Catterick and Leventhorpe centres.

 JOANNE SMITH-WOOD – WEBSITE MANAGER